PaddlePaddle/PaddleRS/docs/apis/infer_en.md

 ### Sliding Window Inference

-Considering the large format property of remote sensing image, PaddleRS provides sliding window inference support for some tasks.
-PaddleRS 'sliding window inference features the following:
+Considering the large-scale nature of remote sensing image, PaddleRS provides sliding window inference support for some tasks.
+The sliding window inference feature of PaddleRS has the following characteristics:

-1. In order to solve the problem of insufficient memory caused by reading the whole large image at once, PaddleRS adopted the lazy loading memory technology, which only read and processed the image blocks in one window at a time.
+1. In order to solve the problem of insufficient memory caused by reading the whole large image at once, PaddleRS has adopted the lazy loading memory technology, which only read and processed the image blocks in one window at a time.
-2. Users can customize the size and step of the slide window.
-Supports sliding window overlap.
-PaddleRS will automatically merge model prediction results for the overlapped parts between Windows.
+2. Users can customize the size and stride of the sliding window.
+Meanwhile, PaddleRS supports sliding window overlapping.
+For the overlapping parts between windows, PaddleRS will automatically fuse the model's predicted results.
-3. The inference results can be saved in GeoTiff format, and the reading and writing of geographic transformation information and geographic projection information can be supported.
+3. The inference results can be saved in GeoTiff format, and the reading and writing of geographic transformation information and geographic projection information is supported.

 Currently, the image segmentation trainer ([`BaseSegmenter`](https://github.com/PaddlePaddle/PaddleRS/blob/develop/paddlers/tasks/segmenter.py) and sub-classes) and change detection trainer ([`BaseChangeDetector`](https://github.com/PaddlePaddle/PaddleRS/blob/develop/paddlers/tasks/change_detector.py) and sub-classes)have dynamic graph sliding window inference API.
 Take the API of image segmentation task as an example, the explanation is as follows:

-Interface format:
+Interface:

 ```python
 def slider_predict(self,